-Sanford’s Fetal Care specialists perform an array of screening to diagnosis or rule out suspected fetal congenital birth defects or chromosomal abnormalities.
+Sanford's Fetal Care Center specialists perform an array of screenings to diagnosis or rule out suspected fetal congenital birth defects or chromosomal abnormalities.

 Sanford's Ultrasound Diagnostic Center provides advanced ultrasound screening for high-risk pregnancies.
 Our sonographers are highly trained to help identify, confirm or rule out fetal abnormalities and track fetal development and growth throughout all stages of pregnancy.